kavingray/wp-ui/readme.txt

 == Upgrade Notice ==

 = 0.5.1 =
-**Fixed** the problem, which unable to attach images to the post with plugin enabled.
-Important.
+**Fixed** the problem, where unable to attach images to a post with the plugin enabled.
+Important fix.

 = 0.5 =
 This is the first stable version to be released.